intersystems-community/irisdemo-demo-opcua/README.md

 In order to run these demos, one must follow the same initial steps as before:

 * Download the relevant code from GitHub.
-* Run "./build.sh" in order to build both the IRIS Docker image.
-(The second Docker image used previously in the "SecureExample" is also used here in the "SecureWrite" example.)
 * Run "docker-compose up" to start the Docker containers.

 Subsequently, the procedure to access the terminal-based demos differs: